omk4r72/TokenFarm/README.md

 # TokenFarm 🧠

 **TokenFarm** is a decentralized yield farming and staking platform built on the Stellar Testnet.
 It allows users to stake their tokens, earn rewards, and swap between different tokens with a simple and intuitive interface.
-The platform simulates blockchain interactions and demonstrates DeFi concepts for hackathon purposes.

 ---